KevinKronk/sql-walkthrough-spotify/README.md

 # Spotify Data SQL Walkthrough

 Hello!
 This is a SQL walkthrough using Spotify data.
 The walkthrough will show you how to create the Postgres database in pgAdmin, and then access it in a Jupyter Notebook using ipython-sql, sqlalchemy, and psycopg2.
+For the full code, look in the Jupyter Notebook [(sql-walkthrough-spotify.ipynb)](sql-walkthrough-spotify.ipynb)!

 ## The Data
 The data is coming from Yamac Eren Ay on Kaggle: